Phil-Factor/LanguageSpoofing/README.md

 # LanguageSpoofing

-This is designed to make generating realistic, fake text in SQL or PowerShell.
+This is designed to make it easy to generate realistic, fake text in SQL or PowerShell.

 ## In SQL
 We need one view (Ran) and a function (FromSentence) to do the main work.
 I don't mean a function to do each column, but one, with a suitable input, to do all text fields.
 This function uses some up-to-date features in SQL Server 2017 onwards, so apologies to anyone stuck on previous releases.